 Dear Ms. Vicki,

 I am worried about my husband of one year.
 Before we met, he was enlisted in the Army.
 He had two tours and then became a recruiter.
-He has been out of the Army for several years and gets VA benefits.
+He has been out of the Army for several years and gets Department of Veterans Affairs benefits.

 He now has horrible anxiety.
 At least once a week, he has nights where he says he feels like he can't breathe or is having a heart attack.
 We have visited the ER several times, where he is told it's an anxiety attack and given a sedative.